 THE EL MONTE COUNTRY SCENE

 After buying the old El Monte High School gym in 1945, the American Legion first used the hall for little more than meetings.
-They had little success with it as a basketball venue but more with boxing, wrestling, roller derbies, mini-car racing and dances.
+They had little success with it as a basketball venue but more with boxing, wrestling, roller derbies, mini-car racing, and dances.
 Then came Cliffie Stone.
 KTLA‘s famed country music programHometown Jamboree (produced and hosted by Stone beginning in 1949).
 It ended up being recorded at the stadium.
 Country acts who played there include Johnny Cash, Tennessee Ernie Ford, and Tex Ritter, to name a few.
-Along with Compton‘s Town Hall Party (which debuted in 1952), El Monte was one of the major hubs of country and rockabilly music on the west coast.
+Along with Compton‘s, the Town Hall Party of which debuted in 1952), El Monte was one of the major hubs of country and rockabilly music on the west coast.

 MEMORIES OF EL MONTE

 Famed DJ Art Laboe had originally tried to organize rock ‘n’ roll and rhythm & blues concerts in Los Angeles but ran afoul of those who objected to race-mixing minors and the then-widely detested music.
 He (and fellow DJ Huggy Boy) began promoting concerts at the El Monte venue beginning in 1957 with as part of a series billed as Oldies But Goodies.
 Brenton Wood, Dick Dale and His Del-Tones, Jackie Wilson, Jerry Lee Lewis, Johnny Otis, Ray Charles, Ritchie Valens, Rosie & The Originals, Sam Cooke, and others performed at the popular Friday night dances.
 The house bands were The Phantoms and The Romancers.
 The song “Memories of El Monte” (written by Frank Zappa and originally recorded by the doo-wop group, The Penguins in 1963) celebrates the once vibrant scene.